How is public art selected?

 City of Lancaster considers the maintenance of any new public art piece in their selection process.
 Many public art pieces will be part of the community for 10+ years and long-term maintenance is an important factor to consider.

-Consider: What materials will be used in the piece to ensure a long-life?
+Tip for artists: What materials will be used in the piece to ensure a long-life?
 Has the natural environment been considered when planning the piece (salty air, dry air, lots of rain, etc)?
 Will these factors cause damage over time to the piece?
 What steps can be taken to reduce the opportunity for damage?
+Artists should consider maintenance of their pieces from the very beginning.

 You may also want to check out Project for Public Spaces' detailed guidelines for reviewing public art and creating criteria for public art projects.
 These guidelines include many important factors to consider when placing, reviewing, and choosing public art pieces for a community.